asifrahman18/study-Point/README.md

 <h1>Introduction</h1>

-<b>জীবন যুদ্ধ</b>(JibonJuddho) is a web-based E-learning platform.
+<b>StudyPoint</b> is a web-based E-learning platform.
 It is designed to meet the needs of educational institutions, teachers, and students alike.
 Whether you are a teacher, or a student, our platform offers a range of features to streamline the management and learning process.

 There are three types of users: Teacher, and Student and Admin.